Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 Remember, part of the excuse for including this authority is to make policy recommendations.

-So be careful not to run your credit limit too high above the amount of money you're depositing in the bank, or the C FPA will know you can't pay your bills and make the appropriate policy.
+So, be careful not to run your credit limit too high above the amount of money you're depositing in the bank, or the CFPA will know you can't pay your bills and make the appropriate policy recommendations.

-Now this, this is from the big government uh website.
+Now, this, this is from the big government website.

 This is exactly why conservatives have fought so hard against things like a national ID card.

-And nobody's uh screaming about this like they screamed about the uh the Patriot Act.
+And nobody's screaming about this like they screamed about the Patriot Act.

-Um question is will they, when all of this is discovered, by all of these huge civil libertarians from the ACLU to whoever the hell else is out there on the uh on the left, because the the Patriot Act, that was that was poof.
+A question is, will they, when all of this is discovered by all of these huge civil libertarians and the ACLU to whoever the hell else is out there on the left?

 There were books written.